qcif/httpie-oauth1/README.rst

     $ pip install 'httpie-oauth1[rsa]'

-That installs the standard install, plus the additional Python packages needed to support the RSA cryptographic algorithms.
+That installs the standard install, plus the additional Python packages needed to support the RSA cryptographic algorithms: PyCA's *cryptography* package and the *PyJWT* package.
+If the RSA-based signature methods are not needed it may be easier to use the standard install, since there can be problems installing the cryptography package on some systems.

-Note: the quotes may be required, since shells can interpret the square brackets as special characters.
+Note: the quotes are necessary in some shells, because square brackets are special characters.

 Checking the install
 ....................